oktadev/okta-dac-docs/docs/guide/api-design.md

 ### Custom Authorizer
 Amazon API Gateway supports custom authorizers where you can restrict access to the exact HTTP method and route.
 We rely heavily on this functionality to provide AuthZ functionality to our composite APIs.

 In the custom authorizer, we restrict access to the tenant-namespaced route based on which tenant the user is an ADMIN of.
-Recall that our JWT contains the `tenants` and `groups` claims, which gives us the AuthZ information that we need to generate the following policy:
+Keep in mind that our JWT contains the `tenants` and `groups` claims, which give us the AuthZ information that we need to generate the following policy:
 ```js
 // Everyone can read apps
 policy.allowMethod(AuthPolicy.HttpVerb.GET, "/apps");